 14. The Applicant proposes to divert water year-round from a well at a rate of 240 GPM up to 387 AF for water marketing use.
 The Applicant proposes the contracted water will be used for oil field development.
 Water will be pumped to enclosed storage barrels for customer extraction.
-The proposed well was completed on April 29, 2024, and is assigned GWIC ID 333630 by the Montana Bureau of Mines and Geology Groundwater Information Center.
-It is completed to 100 FT and is perforated 50 - 90 FT below ground surface.
+The proposed well was completed on May 3, 2024, and is assigned GWIC ID 333631 by the Montana Bureau of Mines and Geology Groundwater Information Center.
+It is completed to 120 FT and is perforated 80-100 FT BGS.
 The well is completed in an unconfined alluvial aquifer system consisting of unconsolidated sand and gravel deposits and derives water from an alluvial sedimentary package known as the Shallow Hydrologic Unit (SHU) of Yellowstone River valley alluvial terrace deposits.

-15. A 72-hour aquifer test was conducted on the production well on October 23, 2024, and no Observation Well was monitored.
+15. A 72-hour aquifer test was conducted on the Production Well on October 23, 2024, and no Observation Well was monitored.
 Water levels during the aquifer test were collected using a Gonimi Generic water level meter in the Production Well.
-The discharge was measured with a McCrometer paddle wheel and conveyed 150 FT north of the production well into an alfalfa field.
+The discharge was measured with a McCrometer paddle wheel and conveyed 50 FT east of the production well.

-16. A variance for ARM 36.12.121 (3)(f) and (3)(g) aquifer test requirements was granted from the Glasgow Regional office on November 22, 2024.
-No observation well was monitored during the test.
+16. A variance from aquifer test requirements found in ARM 36.12.121 3(f) and 3(g) was granted by the Glasgow Regional Office on November 26, 2024.
+No observation wells were monitored during the test as required in 3(f).
 The lack of observation well data did not affect the ability of the hydrologist to estimate aquifer properties.
-Background groundwater levels in the Production Well were monitored for 48 hours; monitoring occurred every 2 hours for the first 8 hours and then every 6 hours for the duration of the 48-hrs.
-Per Form 633 the minimum time increment is 1-hour.
-The deviation from the time increments did not affect the ability of the hydrologist to identify background trends.
+In addition, background water levels were not monitored at intervals according to 3(g).
+Background water level monitoring occurred at 2-hour intervals for the first 8 hours and 6-hour intervals for the remainder of the 48-hour period.
+The deviation from the testing increments did not preclude analysis of background trends.

-17. An evaluation of groundwater availability in the source aquifer for the purpose of evaluating physical and legal availability was done by calculating groundwater flux through a zone of influence (ZOI) corresponding to the 0.01-FT drawdown contour (Figure 2).
-The direction of groundwater flow is predominantly to the east and southeast, as such the width of the ZOI that is perpendicular to groundwater flow equals 33,600 FT.
-The calculation for groundwater flux (Q), the amount of physically available water, through the delineated area is given by the equation
+17. An evaluation of groundwater availability in the source aquifer for the purpose of evaluating physical and legal availability was done by calculating groundwater flux through a zone of influence (ZOI) corresponding to the 0.01-foot drawdown contour (Figure 2).
+The calculation for groundwater flux (Q) through the delineated area is given by the equation $Q = TWi$, where

-Q = Twi, where:

-- T = Transmissivity = 8,000 FT2/day
+- T = Transmissivity = 21,930 FT2/day

-- W = Width of ZOI = 33,600 FT
+- W = Width of ZOI = 48,000 FT

 - i = Groundwater Gradient (from Patton et al., 1998 Water level contour map) = 0.006 FT/FT.

-The calculated groundwater flux through the ZOI is 1,612,800 FT3/day or 13,513 AF/year.
+The calculated groundwater flux through the ZOI is 6,315,840 FT3/day, or 52,922 AF/year.

-18. The public submitted four comments on physical availability, and these comments raised three issues.
+18. The public submitted three comments on physical availability, and these comments raised two issues.

 19. Issue 1: The commenters question the validity of the data provided, and state the suggested yield exceeds what has been reported as typical for this aquifer.
-They question whether the water is from the aquifer or from the Yellowstone River and how the river was considered in modeling.
-Specifically, the commenters question how the constant head boundary of the Yellowstone River is used in Theis equation because they believe the Theis equation assumes an infinite, homogenous 2-dimensional aquifer.
-The commenters also point out that flux is dependent on transmissivity and gradient, where the gradient depends on boundary conditions and recharge and may change through time due to changes in overall pumping, river stage, and recharge.
-Thus flux/availability may change through time.
-(Commenters: Lassey, Senior, Council)
+They question if the water is from the aquifer or from the Yellowstone River and if the pumping rates are sustainable.
+(Commenters: Senior, Council)